adamboss95/wahab-obsidian/Linux/Module 3 System Access and File System/Module 3 System Access and File System.md

 ```

 - ![[Pasted image 20250109114557.png]]
-- vi (to quit editor use command ':wq!')
+- vi (to save and quit editor use command ':wq!' or shift+zz)
 ```
 vi filename
 ```